mohlman3/s3emulator/README.md

     POST http://localhost:3000/bucket/folder/file.ext

+## CONFIGURATION

 To configure options, copy the config/default.json.defaults file to config/default.json and make changes as neccessary.
 The path config/default.json is included in .gitignore.

 The most important config option is the path where the files will be stored on disk.

+## FEATURES AND LIMITATIONS

 Currently, only GET, POST, PUT, and DELETE options are supported.

-Subfolders are supported and will be created as neccessary.
+Subfolders ARE supported and will be created as neccessary.

 ## CONTRIBUTIONS